 Enhanced cycle counting

-Business can utilize a warehouse management system to note down relevant data such as particular locations, regularity of movement, etc.
+Business can utilize a warehouse management software to note down relevant data such as particular locations, regularity of movement, etc.

 So that they can schedule the staff for the cycle counts in a proper and well-organized way.